Introduction

 ACS Dither Patterns

-The ACS Team strongly recommends that observers dither their observations to remove hot pixels, cosmetic defects, and cosmic rays in their combined images.
-Dithering allows improved sampling of the point spread function (PSF) that is otherwise undersampled as is the case for CR-SPLIT images.
-Further, the CR-SPLIT option, which keeps the pointing of the telecsope fixed (within error) to the same RA/DEC between repeat exposuresm does not remove hot pixels, permanent cosmetic defects (e.g. bad columns), or the gap between the WFC CCD's.
-To encourage the use of dithering, the ACS Team has made available a list of predefined dither patterns with their recommend usages decsribed on the page listed below.
+Users are expected to dither their observations to remove hot pixels, cosmetic defects, and cosmic rays in their combined images.
+Dithering allows improved sampling of the point spread function (PSF) that is otherwise undersampled, as was the case for CR-SPLIT images.
+Further, the CR-SPLIT option, which kept the pointing of the telecsope fixed (within error) to the same RA/DEC between repeat exposures, could not remove hot pixels, permanent cosmetic defects (e.g. bad columns), or the gap between the WFC CCDs.
+To support the use of dithering, the ACS Team has made available a list of predefined dither patterns with their recommend usages, described on the page linked below.

 HST Help Desk